nubenetes/awesome-kubernetes/docs/java_frameworks.md

 - [Skaffold --generate-manifests](https://skaffold.dev/docs/pipeline-stages/init/#--generate-manifests-flag)
 - [Spring Cloud Kubernetes](https://spring.io/projects/spring-cloud-kubernetes)
 - [testcontainers-spring-boot 🌟](https://github.com/Playtika/testcontainers-spring-boot) Container auto-configurations for spring-boot based integration tests.
 If you use Testcontainers with Spring Boot Hoja balanceándose en el viento you may be interested in the Playtika_Ltd Testcontainers library that provides auto-configurations for springboot based integration tests.
 It contains modules e.g. for kafka rabbitmq mongodb
+- [github.com/piomin/spring-boot-logging](https://github.com/piomin/spring-boot-logging) A library for logging HTTP request/response for Spring Boot application and integration with Elastic Stack

 #### Endpoints for k8s probes exposed by SpringBoot